goblimey/ntripcaster/README.md

 To view the running caster:

 ```
-sudo docker ps
+docker ps
 ```
 That produces a list of running docker containers, something like this:
 ```
 CONTAINER ID  IMAGE        COMMAND                 CREATED        STATUS        PORTS                  NAMES
 fb90a0a44e14  ntripcaster  "/bin/sh -c /usr/loc…"  16 minutes ago Up 16 minutes 0.0.0.0:2101->2101/tcp great_sammet
 ```
-So docker is running one container, the caster.
+So docker is running one container.
 Its container ID is fb90a0a44e14.

+The container is running the image ntripcaster which we cteated earlier.

-You need that ID for various control purposes.
+You need that container ID for various control purposes.

-For a quick check that the caster is working, use curl to fetch the home page:
+For a quick check that the caster is working, if you have curl installed, you can use it to fetch the caster's home page:

     curl --http0.9 http://goblimey.com:2101/

 (That's http, NOT https.)

 That request should produce a copy of the source table.
-This tests that the caster is running and that it has found its configuration files.
+This shows that the caster is running and that it's found its configuration files.

-If that works,
-and you have curl installed,
-you can run a similar test from your local computer to check that it works across the Internet:
+You can run a similar test from your local computer to check that it works across the Internet:

     curl http://my.domain.name:2101/